MrMiniou/ICS4U_2021-2022/ICS3U/Days 06-07/Note 4 - [Optional] Generator Expressions.md

 sum(n for n in range(101))
 ```

-The difference is that the first approach creates a list and sums up all the items in the list, whereas the second approach generates and evaluates the expression `0 + 1 + 2 + ... + 99 + 100`.
+The difference is that the first approach creates a list and sums up all the items in the list, whereas the second approach generates the expression `0 + 1 + 2 + ... + 99 + 100`.

 We can also use conditional statements in generator expressions.
 For example, this generates an expression for the sum of all the odd numbers from 1 to 100: